raspberrypilearning/getting-started-with-the-pico/en/step_7.md

 --- /task ---

 In this example, the LED is connected to pin 15.
-If you use a different pin, remember to look up the number in the pinout diagram in [Meet the Raspberry Pi Pico](1.html).
+If you use a different pin, remember to look up the number in the pinout diagram in the [Meet the Raspberry Pi Pico section](1.html).

 --- task ---